Wubbi/Librarian/README.md

 validateJarFiles:true
 ```
 This flag is a modifier of `checkJarFiles`.
 By default, only the existence of a .jar file ist tested.
-Setting this flag to *true* will prompt Librarian to also compare its size and hash value with the values written in the matching manifest.
+Setting this flag to *true* will prompt Librarian to also compare its size and hash value with the values written in the matching metadata.
-Please note, that this takes a lot more time and resources than a simple check if the file exists!
+Please note, that this takes a lot more time and resources than a simple check if the file exists.
+Expect significantly longer startup and processing times!

 ---